-This memo gives a description of these Test Cases for the Study, how they were developed, and how they will be used.
+This memo gives a description of these June Alternatives for the Study, how they were developed, and how they will be used.

-The attached exhibits provide information on the recommended narrowed range of "Test Cases" to be analyzed in the Community Benefits and Fiscal Impacts Study.
+The attached exhibits provide information on the recommended narrowed range of "June Alternatives" to be analyzed in the Community Benefits and Fiscal Impacts Study.
 These scenarios represent a range of possibilities to be studied for the Station Area, defined by the total potential growth in employment and residential housing units that the City of Kirkland could plan for over the next two decades.
 The results of these studies are scheduled to be presented to Council in October 2021, to help inform Council's decision on a preferred plan direction.

-The recommended Study Test Cases presented here are based on the Draft Supplemental Environmental Impact Statement (DSEIS) Alternatives presented to Council in January 2021.
-The project team recommends these refined Test Cases based on community and City Council feedback, additional traffic modeling and a City Staff Charette held on May 24th representing Planning & Building, Parks & Community Services, Finance & Administration, Public Works Departments, and the City Manager's Office.
-These recommended Test Cases adjust the proposed development typologies (Att.
+The recommended Study June Alternatives presented here are based on the Draft Supplemental Environmental Impact Statement (DSEIS) Alternatives presented to Council in January 2021.
+The project team recommends these refined June Alternatives based on community and City Council feedback, additional traffic modeling and a City Staff Charette held on May 24th representing Planning & Building, Parks & Community Services, Finance & Administration, Public Works Departments, and the City Manager's Office.
+These recommended June Alternatives adjust the proposed development typologies (Att.
 2 and 3) and maximum allowable building heights (Att.
 4 and 5) based on the following considerations:

-- Prioritize changes that provide real value to the Station Area and the Kirkland community. - Maximize affordable housing and economic development potential to support community benefits. - Growth assumptions should take into account phasing considerations for land use types, infrastructure needs, and community amenities including parks.

-- Maximum allowable zoning heights (Att.
-4 and 5) should create height transitions to existing residential areas. - The Upper and Lower Bookend Alternatives should preserve the existing functionality of NE 85th St while enhancing and expanding its role as an urban, multimodal street. - Transportation improvements should preserve community character, including minimizing significant changes such as road widening in areas outside of where proposed growth is occurring. - Transit should be able to operate effectively along NE 85th without relying on new, dedicated transit facilities such as bus lanes or transit queue jumps. - Establish a low-stress priority bike & pedestrian network that serves the full study area. - Growth assumptions should remove critical areas from the total developable area.
+- Maximize the regional Sound Transit investment in BRT and the 85th Station Area Plan by prioritizing changes that create a transit-connected district that provides real value to the community - Maximize affordable housing and economic development potential to support community benefits. - Growth assumptions should take into account phasing considerations for land use types, infrastructure needs, and community amenities including parks. - Maximum allowable zoning heights should include height transitions to existing residential areas. - The June Alternatives should preserve the existing functionality of NE 85th St while enhancing and expanding its role as an urban, multimodal street. - Transportation improvements should preserve community character, including minimizing significant changes such as road widening in areas outside of where proposed growth is occurring. - Transit should be able to operate effectively along NE 85th and other streets in the study area - Establish a low-stress priority bike & pedestrian network that serves the full study area. - Growth assumptions should remove critical areas from the total developable area.